MikoBie/eupolis-analysis/README.md

 ## Running

-Beofre trying to produce graphs please make sure you have the data folder in the main directory.
+Before trying to produce graphs please make sure you have the data folder in the main directory.
 Other than that it should be enough to run the following (ignore the warnings it will probably print out -- I was too lazy to deal with them).